Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Introduction

 \begin{example} \text{} \begin{enumerate} \item Any lower interval $[e,v]$ is simple, since the simple roots $e_i-e_{i+1}$, for $i=1,\ldots,n-1$ corresponding to possible upper covers of $e$ in $[e,v]$ are linearly independent. \item The interval $[u,v]=[1324, 4231]$ is isomorphic to a 4-hypercube.
 It is not simple, but is isomorphic to the simple interval $[12345678,21436587] \subset S_8$; thus $[u,v]$ is elementary. \end{enumerate} \end{example}

-\begin{theorem} Suppose that $[u,v]$ is elementary and $[u,v] \cong [u',v']$, then \end{theorem}
+\begin{theorem} Suppose that $[u,v] \subset S_n$ is elementary and $[u,v] \cong [u',v'] \subset S_m$.
+Then \end{theorem}

 Our proof of Theorem~\ref{thm:main-theorem} is the first application of hypercube decompositions to prove a new instance of combinatorial invariance.
 Previous results have used \emph{special matchings} \cite{Brenti-lower-intervals, Lower-intervals-general-type} or classifications of small intervals \cite{affine-A2, Incitti}.
-This new method is especially promising in light of Conjecture~\ref{conj:inequality} and the fact that all intervals $[u,v] \subset S_n$ have hypercube decompositions.
+This new method is promising in light of Conjecture~\ref{conj:inequality} and the fact that all intervals $[u,v] \subset S_n$ have hypercube decompositions.
 This means that arbitrary intervals could be within reach of our method.

-Our result is new even in the case $[u,v] \cong [e,v']$ is isomorphic to a lower interval, as the special matching recurrence for $R$-polynomials used in \cite{Brenti-lower-intervals, Lower-intervals-general-type} was not known to hold in that case (but follows from Theorem~\ref{thm:main-theorem}).
+Our result is new even in the case $[u,v] \cong [e,v']$ is isomorphic to a lower interval, as the special matching recurrence for $\tR$-polynomials used in \cite{Brenti-lower-intervals, Lower-intervals-general-type} is not known to hold in that case; du Cloux \cite[\S1.3]{DuCloux} also specifically cites this case as beyond his methods.
 The class of elementary intervals is much richer than this, however.
 Example~\ref{ex:no-special-matching} gives a simple interval which has no special matchings at all, and thus is not isomorphic to a lower interval, and seems beyond the reach of previous techniques.